Updated January 15th, 2022

 Beauty

-The general shapeliness of a Black Walnut tree make them very attractive when grown in the open, free from competition/shading.
-When allowed to branch fully they can be a very attractive tree.
+A fully mature Black Walnut tree makes a handsome and stately round crown when grown in the open, free from competition/shading.
+When allowed to branch fully they are a very attractive tree.

 Food